coppolam/swarmulator/README.md

 ## Install Instructions
-_Note: Swarmulator was built and tested on Ubuntu 14.04 and 16.04.
+_Note: Swarmulator was built and tested on Ubuntu 16.04.
 At the moment, it has not been proven on any other system._

 #### Download the repository
 Download/clone the repository.